Elvis Presley died on August 16, 1977. Here is a re-post.

 “So now I go to Bob Finkel [executive producer], and I say, ‘Bob, I’ve got the end of the show.’
 And he said, ‘Do you realize what you’re doing?
 The Colonel will blow his stack.
 It’s got to be a Christmas song.’
 I said, ‘It can’t be a Christmas song.
 This is the song Elvis will sing at the end of the show.’
 I arranged for Elvis, Billy, Bones and myself to go in the dressing room, and Earl sat down at the piano and played it through.
 Elvis sort of sat there listening.
 He didn’t comment; he just said, ‘Play it again.’
 So Earl sat there and played it again – and again.
 Then Elvis started to ask some questions about it, and I would venture to say Earl probably played the song six or seven times in a row.
 Then Elvis looked at me and said, ‘We’re doing it.’”

 The network was nervous too.
-They had been expecting a Christmas song.
-But to have Elvis sing a brand-new untried song so late in the game?
+They had been expecting a Christmas song, too.
 But when Elvis said Yes, he got his way.
 Makes you realize his power, which he used so rarely.
 He used it onstage, but offstage he played along as best he could, making the best of every situation.
 But when he said, “Yes”, mountains moved.
 Even the Colonel didn’t fight it.

 But here’s what I wanted to say.
 Here is what I thought of when I saw that poor misguided boy above think he can actually get away with singing anything with his hands in his pockets.